-Mike grew up in Manchester, New Hampshire, and graduated cum laude in the honors program from the College of the Holy Cross in 1970.
+Mike, who established the Firm with Charlie Tucker in 1985, grew up in Manchester, New Hampshire, and graduated cum laude in the honors program from the College of the Holy Cross in 1970.
 He received his J.D. degree from the University of Pennsylvania Law School in 1973.
-After being admitted to the New Hampshire Bar, he served on active duty with the U.S. Navy Judge Advocate General Corps in Long Beach, California and in Boston, Massachusetts.
+After being admitted to the New Hampshire Bar, he served on active duty with the U.S. Navy Judge Advocate General Corps in California and in Boston.
 Mike returned to New Hampshire in 1977 and associated with and quickly became a partner in an Exeter firm.

 Mike now serves as Senior Counsel to DTC.
 As he did in his active representation of clients for over 45 years of practice, Mike prides himself on providing practical, results oriented counsel to DTC.
 In working with the other lawyers in the firm and their clients, Mike relies upon his skill in land use and real estate development as well as environmental matters, including Brownfields redevelopment projects.
 His prior broad experience in all transactional matters aides the firm in anticipating and favorably resolving issues that can jeopardize client transactions, while consistently meeting their objectives in a timely manner.